matthewmain/VerletExpressJS/README.md

 `VX.skidLoss` (number).
 The affect of skidding on a point's velocity (as proportion of previous velocity after skidding; defaults as 0.9). <br>
 `VX.breeze` (number).
 The air's breeziness level (applied as brief, randomized left & right gusts; defaults as 0). <br>
 `VX.paintFrequency` (integer).
 Frequency that positions are calculated per canvas update (higher = better performance, lower = smoother animations; defaults as 1). <br>
+`VX.throttleInterval` (integer).
+Iterations are throttled to this time period, in milliseconds (use for animations that run too fast or inconsistently across browsers; defaults as 0, i.e., no throttling). <br>

 <br>
 <br>